AdobeDocs/experience-manager-learn.en/help/spa-react-tutorial/extend-component.md

     If using [AEM 6.x](overview.md#compatibility) add the `classic` profile.

-9. View the JSON model response at: [http://localhost:4502/content/wknd-spa-angular/us/en.model.json](http://localhost:4502/content/wknd-spa-angular/us/en.model.json) and search for the `wknd-spa-angular/components/card`:
+9. View the JSON model response at: [http://localhost:4502/content/wknd-spa-react/us/en.model.json](http://localhost:4502/content/wknd-spa-react/us/en.model.json) and search for the `wknd-spa-react/components/card`:

     ```json
     "card": {
         "ctaText": "Read More",
         "cardTitle": "Page 1",
         "title": "Woman chillaxing with river views in Australian bushland",
-        "src": "/content/wknd-spa-angular/us/en/home/_jcr_content/root/responsivegrid/card.coreimg.jpeg/1595190732886/adobestock-216674449.jpeg",
+        "src": "/content/wknd-spa-react/us/en/home/_jcr_content/root/responsivegrid/card.coreimg.jpeg/1595190732886/adobestock-216674449.jpeg",
         "alt": "Female sitting on a large rock relaxing in afternoon dappled light the Australian bushland with views over the river",
         "cardLastModified": 1591360492414,
-        "ctaLinkURL": "/content/wknd-spa-angular/us/en/home/page-1.html",
+        "ctaLinkURL": "/content/wknd-spa-react/us/en/home/page-1.html",
-        ":type": "wknd-spa-angular/components/card"
+        ":type": "wknd-spa-react/components/card"
     }
     ```

     Notice the JSON model is updated with additional key/value pairs after updating the methods in the `CardImpl` Sling Model.

-## Update Angular Component
+## Update React Component

-Now that the JSON model is populated with new properties for `ctaLinkURL`, `ctaText`, `cardTitle` and `cardLastModified` we can update the Angular component to display these.
+Now that the JSON model is populated with new properties for `ctaLinkURL`, `ctaText`, `cardTitle` and `cardLastModified` we can update the React component to display these.

 1. Return to the IDE and open the `ui.frontend` module.
 Optionally, start the webpack dev server from a new terminal window to see the changes in real-time: